-Cells consist of a protoplasm enclosed within a membrane, which contains many biomolecules such as proteins and nucleic acids.
-Organisms can be classified as unicellular (consisting of a single cell; including most bacteria) or multicellular (including plants and animals).
-While the number of cells in plants and animals varies from species to species, humans contain about 100 trillion $(10^{14})$ cells.
+Cells consist of a protoplasm enclosed within a membrane, which contains many biomolecules such proteins and nucleic acids.
+Organisms classified as can be as unicellular (consisting of single cell; including most bacteria) а or multicellular (including plants and animals).
+While the number of cells in plants and animals varies from species to species, humans contain about 100 trillion (10^{14}) cells.
 Most plant and animal cells are visible only under the microscope, with dimensions between 1 and 100 micrometres.